catalyst-cloud/catalystcloud-docs/source/identity-access-management/additional-permissions.rst

-While Cloudflare does a great job at hiding the identity of your cloud resources from the casual observer it has to be made clear that it is possible with some effort, for less scrupulous individuals to obtain this information With that in mind we will outline here, at a high level, some further actions that can be taken to tighten up your access controls and help minimise your exposure to bad actors.
+While Cloudflare does a great job at hiding the identity of your cloud resources from the casual observer it has to be made clear that it is possible with some effort, for less scrupulous individuals to obtain this information.
+With that in mind we will outline here, at a high level, some further actions that can be taken to tighten up your access controls and help minimise your exposure to bad actors.